 Henna receiving fluid therapy administered by the doctor to help with hydration

 Once Henna’s condition had stabilized, she was released from the hospital to go back with A.S.K.
-Since A.S.K. is also a wildlife rehabilitation and triage clinic, they are specially equipped with veterinary equipment such as incubators, and have received special training and greatly experienced in caring for animals in critical condition.
-Otherwise, Henna would have remained hospitalized at the vet clinic since she was still in bad shape and unfortunately the worst wasn’t over.
+Since A.S.K. is also a wildlife rehabilitation and triage clinic, they are specially equipped with veterinary equipment such as incubators and have received special training and greatly experienced in caring for animals in critical condition.

 Henna was prescribed pain medication and antibiotics to help manage secondary infections.
 Initially, she had to be gavage-fed since she was too weak to feed herself.
 She was kept inside the house, in a temperature-controlled incubator in-between feedings.
 To help keep her feet as clean as possible (which also helped reduce risk of secondary infection), Henna received daily Epsom salt baths where her feet were gently soaked.